 For centuries Petrarchan copiers burned and froze, loathed and loved, ‘til it all wore down and came to dust.
 Hence the shock of returning to Petrarch’s originals, where what became a conceit is torturously felt and native to his voice.
 Here, not just the phrasing is antithetical; what Petrarch perceived were the antitheses in the experience of love itself.
 Hope and disillusion, chastity and venery, physical passion and religious faith, absence and presence—these are not just the manner but the matter of Petrarch’s verse, the experience he draws on.
 And in contrast to Dante’s Vita Nuova (published a decade before Petrarch’s birth), where the prose sections can seem like some mad docent who refuses to leave us in peace to look at a painting, and where the track from romantic to spiritual love is never left in doubt, Petrarch’s sequence trusts the verse to find its own way.
 The poems written after Laura’s death, where his love for her becomes a fire to warm himself by but still has the ability to burn, and the final hymn to the Virgin, do end somewhat as Dante’s work does, but the path is not so insistently shepherded—and hence more convincing.

 From early on there was concern for what would happen to Petrarch as he went “across the mountains,” into translation.
 His medieval Tuscan dialect, I am told, is at some distance from modern Italian.
-Petrarch's Lyric Poems: The Rime sparse and Other Poems (Harvard, 1976) has an Italian text on one page and Robert M. Durling’s surprisingly graceful prose ponies facing it.
-The Poetry of Petrarch, translated by David Young (Farrar Strauss, 2004) is a complete translation into blank verse; good as it is, I keep waiting for the rhymes, which seem so integral to the construction of a sonnet.
+Petrarch's Lyric Poems: The Rime Sparse and Other Poems (Harvard, 1976) has an Italian text on one page and Robert M. Durling’s surprisingly graceful prose ponies facing it.
+The Poetry of Petrarch, translated by David Young (Farrar Strauss, 2004) is a complete translation into blank verse; good as it is, I kept waiting for the rhymes, which seem so integral to the construction of a sonnet.
 David Slavitt’s Petrarch: Sonnets and Shorter Poems (Harvard, 2012), metrical rhymed versions, is quite good, but my favorite translation, considered as English poetry, is the selection by Anthony Mortimer (Alabama, 1977).
 Perhaps the best approach is to triangulate among the four, working your way back to the Italian.
 The Mortimer is not common, but many of the earlier translations can be found online.